nerethos/docker-stash/README.md

 # Hardware Acceleration Setup

 For live transcoding using HW acceleration ensure that it's enabled in the System>Transcoding settings **IT IS NO LONGER NECESSARY TO ADD ANY ARGS FOR LIVE TRANSCODING**.
-For general transcoding (generating previews etc.) you need to include the relevant ffmpeg args for your GPU.
-See the below example args for an Nvidia GPU.
+Generation tasks currently don't support hardware acceleration in stash.

 ## Nvidia